Scoria: Formation

+Violent strombolian eruption of scoria from a lava fountain at the Kīlauea Iki crater, 1959.
+Note cinder cone being constructed to the right of the fountain and the plume of scoria emanating from it.

 As rising magma encounters lower pressures, dissolved gases are able to exsolve and form vesicles.
 Some of the vesicles are trapped when the magma chills and solidifies.
 Vesicles are usually small, spheroidal and do not impinge upon one another; instead, they open into one another with minimal distortion.

 Volcanic cones of scoria can be left behind after eruptions, usually forming mountains with a crater at the summit.
 An example is Maungarei in Auckland, New Zealand, which like Te Tatua-a-Riukiuta in the south of the same city has been extensively quarried.
 Quincan, a unique variety of scoria, is quarried at Mount Quincan in Far North Queensland, Australia.

 Uses

 Tuff moai with red scoria pukao on its head.

 Scoria is used for a variety of purposes.
-It is commonly mined for use as loose construction aggregate in Europe, the Southwestern United States, and Japan.
+It is commonly mined for use as loose construction aggregate in Europe, the Southwestern United States, Oregon and Japan.
 Another major use of cinders is in manufacture of concrete and cinder blocks.

 Scoria is also used in the construction of flexible, long-lasting roadbeds, due to its high strength and high angles of internal friction.
 Because of its good insulating properties, such roadbeds protect the ground beneath them from frost heave and heat deformation.
 It is also spread as a traction aid on ice- and snow-covered roads, and around oil wells to firm up mud produced by heavy truck traffic.

 Scoria is used in horticulture.
 Because it can hold water in its vesicles and in the pore space between grains in aggregates, it can improve the water-holding capacity of planting soils.
 When sorted to specific sizes and tightly packed, it is also an effective barrier against tunneling pests such as termites.
 Its striking colours and water-holding properties can make it attractive for landscaping and drainage works.

 Scoria can be used for high-temperature insulation, as in gas barbecue grills.

 The ancient Romans used cinders as construction aggregates, one of the earliest industrial uses of volcanic rocks.
 On Rapa Nui/Easter Island, the quarry of Puna Pau was the source of reddish scoria used to carve the pukao (topknots) for the famous moai statues, and even for the main bodies of some moai.